aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/abstracttextloadoptions/_index.md

 ### getKeepPrecision() {#getKeepPrecision--}

+<b>@deprecated.</b> Please use the 'keepPrecision' property instead.
 Indicates whether not parsing a string value if the length is 15.

 ```javascript
 getKeepPrecision() : boolean;